G R A D U A T E P R OG R A M

 Areas of research encompassed by the Pharmacology and Molecular Signaling Program are broad and diverse and, in each area, strong collaborative and synergistic interactions exist between basic researchers and clinical colleagues.
 The research interests of the faculty in each of our five areas of strength are briefly described here.
 More details about individual faculty can be obtained by clicking on the name listed below.

 Richard Baer directs research into hereditary breast and ovarian cancers, with a focus on specific roles of BRCA genes in tumorogenesis.
 The primary goal of research in the lab of Jan Kitajewski is to understand growth factor/receptor function in vascular development and oncogenesis, emphasizing a biochemical dissection of the Wnt and Notch signaling pathways.
 The research of Ramon Parsons focuses on the pathogenesis of breast and brain cancer, with efforts to identify the genetic changes that lead a normal cell to develop into an advanced tumor.
+The research of Kenneth Olive focuses on evaluating novel drugs for pancreatic cancer, with efforts to understand the biology of how pancreatic tumors respond to therapy and mechanisms of resistance to chemotherapy.
 The research program of Timothy Wang is centered on understanding the role of inflammation and growth factors in the development of gastrointestinal cancers and also investigates the origin of cancer stem cells.

 The research of Penelope Boyden is primarily directed at elucidating the abnormalities in ion channel function occurring as a result of ischemic heart disease and at identifying therapeutic interventions that are effective against these abnormal channel proteins.
 The long-term goal of the work of Wendy Chung is to define a set of genomic rearrangements important in the etiology of congenital heart disease.
 Henry Colecraft studies molecular aspects of the functioning of voltage-gated calcium channels and designs inhibitors of these channels for treating cardiovascular and neurological diseases.
 Robert Kass focuses on the regulation of ion channel expression in normal and genetically-altered cardiac cells and on gene-targeted pharmacology of inherited cardiac arrhythmias.
 Andrew Marks studies fundamental mechanisms that regulate muscle contraction and molecular defects in this regulation that contribute to heart failure and fatal cardiac arrhythmias.
 Steven Marx studies the regulation of clinically important ion channels in the heart.
-The labs of Michael Rosen and Richard Robinson offer opportunities to carry out research on gene and cell-based therapies for cardiac rhythm disturbances, using stem cells modified to act as pacemakers.
+The lab of Richard Robinson offer opportunities to carry out research on gene and cell-based therapies for cardiac rhythm disturbances, using stem cells modified to act as pacemakers.
+Research in the lab of Gordana Vunjak-Novakovic aims to engineer advanced technologies for functional tissue engineering, regenerative medicine and human stem cell research in the context of studying and treating heart disease.
+Masayuki Yazawa uses human stem cell technology, imaging tools and animal models to investigate how mutants in calcium-related molecules cause developmental disorders in the human heart and brain in order to find new therapeutics.

 other drugs on synaptic transmission, neuronal excitability and gene expression in the brain.

 The research of Rene Hen focuses on the roles of the serotonergic neurotransmitter system in the development of psychiatric disorders and the mechanisms whereby serotonergic drugs alleviate those disorders.
 The research of Christopher Henderson is aimed at understanding the molecular mechanisms underlying motor neuron diseases such as ALS and identifying drugs and drug targets that could be useful in treating the diseases.
-Christoph Kellendonk is interested in the role of the dopamine system in the cognitive deficits of chizophrenia.
-Ronald Liem studies the neuronal cytoskeleton and its relationship to neurodegenerative diseases such as Alzheimer’s disease.
-Amy MacDermott uses electrophysiological and optical techniques to study the regulation of synaptic transmission in the spinal cord pain pathway.
+Christoph Kellendonk is interested in the role of the dopamine system in the cognitive deficits of Schizophrenia.
 Joachim Scholz studies cellular and molecular mechanisms of pain, especially chronic pain.
 Steven Siegelbaum studies mechanisms underlying the regulation of synaptic transmission and neuronal integration that are important for learning and memory.
 The research of David Sulzer is devoted to understanding the molecular events that control dopamine neurotransmission as well as the neuronal death that underlies neurodegenerative diseases such as Parkinson's and Huntington's diseases.

 Structural and Chemical Pharmacology